adityak2920/midas_task/README.md

     d) ```count_vectors.sav``` - The weights of count vectorizer, which is right now being used in heroku deployment.
     e) `lgr_count.sav` - The weights for the Logistic Regression classifier with count vectors.
 This weights are being used for deployment on heroku.

-   5. Deploy(Part 5) - The app is successfully deployed on heroku, but when I am making a request from postman it's taking longer than 30 seconds.
+   5. Deploy(Part 5) - The app is successfully deployed on heroku.
 I am trying to resolve this issue.
 I have tried to run the app using gunicorn in my system and it's successfully running, here is the [video](https://drive.google.com/open?id=1KkbIxj4mRA4iRxAqEFcLFKr1uQee3QGv) to prove.
-But in heroku, it was not working.
-According to logs, the worker is crashing.
-I don't know the reason behind worker crashing.
    Here is the link for the app: https://redflairind.herokuapp.com/
    Link to make request: https://redflairind.herokuapp.com/docs